Diamonds Are Forever

 The number of Mustangs used in the movie vary from 6 Mach 1 Mustangs to 12.
 Some were sent to the Las Vegas Convention Center, while others went to specific dealers.

-Some that were initially thought to be linked to the movie were indicated as preoviss loan and have specific codes.
+Some that were initially thought to be linked to the movie were indicated as press loan and have specific codes.
+(A 375 coded car would be a car sent to Las Vegas, other press cars had the D in common, a G-code was a show car)

 The meaning wasn't perfectly interpreted during the time, but further research later on revealed some more details.
 Actually press loan 71 Mach 1s also went to foreign countries.
-One bright red Mach 1 is still in Norway.
+One bright red Mach 1for example is still in Norway owned by a friend (#100140 - see replicas).

-So let's go back to what we knew from Mike Alamedas research back then.
+So let's go back to what we knew from Mike Alamedas research back then and more actual research from other authors until 2023.

-Other sources speak of 12 Mustangs plus 8 police cars.
+Other sources speak of a total 12 Mustangs plus 8 police cars.
 In total later on the producers had to compensate the massive damage of movie cars with a big lump sum.
-Ford insisted on this compensation.
+Ford insisted on this compensation, since so many cars could not be sold or reused anymore."

 Read on: